-Comparison between AC and DC Transmission
+Comparison between AC & DC Transmission Lines with their Advantages & Disadvantages

 Advantages of DC Transmission

-In DC System, the speed control range is greater than AC System.
+- In DC System, the speed control range is greater than AC System.

-The price of DC cables is low (Due to Low insulation)
+- The price of DC cables is low (due to low insulation).

-DC system is suitable for High Power Transmission based on High Current transmission.
+- The DC system is suitable for High Power Transmission based on High Current transmission.

 Disadvantages of DC Transmission: